 - Design.
 This phase is based on the designers’ work.
 UI/UX specialists examine future programs’ functionality in order to build an interface that will cover all features.
 After the work is done, they present it as mockups or wireframes.

 - Development.
-That is the longest stage where almost all of the coding is done.
-Programmers have to put received design layouts into the working application.
+That is the longest stage, where almost all of the coding is done.
+Programmers have to put the received design layouts into the working application.
 IT specialists usually divide all work into small stages and perform tasks due to the beforehand set priority.

 - Testing.
 This stage covers the Software Testing Life Cycle (STLC).
 It includes a set of phases that QA specialists perform to deliver the final product.
 Here application codes are sent to the QA engineers, who use specific methods to test and debug the program to make it work properly.

 - Deployment.
 Here a ready-made program is delivered to the end user and set up in a user’s environment.
 The deployment includes release, installation, activation, and version tracking.